e-Commerce Ascension Series: Strategic Scoping (I)

 The next step is to analyze what materials are required by your micro-goals.
 What costs?
 From where do I get them?
 Will this be a one-time deal?
 Figure it out!
 Don’t be afraid to ask other people in the industry.
 After all, the e-Commerce industry is one big family that steals each other’s successful ideas.
 I’m kidding, of course.
 Usually, people in the e-Commerce industry are open to discussions on many forums.
 There’s a big chance you found out about this blog on one of those forums.

 Coming back to Strategic Scoping, you must get your business objectives right.
 You can’t look for answers if you don’t settle on the questions.
-Once you get the goals and the questions, it’s time to start looking for answers.
+Once you get the goals and questions, it’s time to look for answers.
 This is where The e-Commerce Ascension™ shines.
 Whether you want to scale your business, redesign it, or transform it into something brand new, Neo Vision’s team can help you choose the path you want to go on.

 Once you figure out the path, it’s time to analyze your competition and pinpoint what differentiates you from them.
 Think of this phase as a SWOT analysis on steroids.
 Then move on to the users.
 Identify them, empathize with them, and learn everything about your users.
 This will narrow the funnel of potential features you might need.
 Knowing your goal, strengths, and users will make it easier to choose the right technology for building your business.
 As you might have figured out by now, the next step is to assemble the team and pick the technology you want to use to bring your ideas to life.

 This is the most painful step for most e-Commerce shop owners because the difference between the business person and the programmer is enormous.
 It’s like they rarely talk in the same language.
 So the business person gets frustrated searching for bad tutorials on the internet, and the programmer doesn’t understand why people don’t want to use his coding skills.
 It’s a communication error.
 This is why The e-Commerce Ascension™ is a game-changer.
-Neo Vision’s team of experts is available to act as your in-house CTO, bridging the gap between business goals and programming solutions, so you can focus on your business and not on technical stuff.
+Neo Vision’s team of experts is available to act as your in-house CTO, bridging the gap between business goals and programming solutions so that you can focus on your business and not on technical stuff.

 Once you got your business plan, your goals, your micro-goals, your tech stack, and your features all decided, it is time to move on to the second level of The e-Commerce Ascension™, Holistic Architecture, where you analyze the potential of using psychology insight to gander into the mind of your customers.